benrugg/AI-Render/README.md

 Here the highest priority new features and enhancements that are in the works:

-- Support for local installation of Stable Diffusion
-- Animation rendering
+- Animation support
 - Upscaling
-- Options for auto-saving images
+- Batch rendering
 - Viewing/copying history of images and prompts
 - A panel with prompt modifiers and keyword ideas
 - Ability to generate textures with Stable Diffusion